 - (a) Sexual Assault.
-Sexual assault means sexual contact without consent. - (b) Sexual Harassment: Sexual harassment means any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 are present. - (c) Gender-Based Harassment: Gender-based harassment is discriminatory harassment that is based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 are present. - (d) Obscene or Indecent Behavior Exposure of one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive. - (e) Voyeurism Trespass, spying, or eavesdropping for the purpose of sexual gratification. - (f) Solicitation of a Minor soliciting sexual acts from a minor by oral, written, or electronic means. - (g) Child Pornography possessing, producing or the dissemination of child pornography - Stalking: Stalking occurs when there is a coordinated course of conduct directed (h) at a specific person under circumstances that would cause a reasonable person to fear for the person's safety or the safety of others, or to experience substantial emotional distress.
+Sexual assault means sexual contact without consent. - (b) Sexual Harassment: Sexual harassment means any unwelcome sexual advance, request for sexual favors, or other unwanted verbal, graphic or physical conduct of a sexual nature when the conditions for Hostile Environment Harassment or Quid Pro Quo Harassment as defined in UCF's Nondiscrimination Policy (No. 2-004) are present. - (c) Gender-Based Harassment: Gender-based unlawful harassment is harassment that is based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal, graphic, or physical, even if the acts do not involve conduct of a sexual nature, when the conditions for Hostile Environment Harassment or Quid Pro Quo Harassment as defined in UCF's Nondiscrimination Policy (No. 2-004) are present. - (d) Sexual Exploitation Purposely or knowingly doing or attempting to do any of the following: - 1.
+Exposing one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive. - 2.
+Voyeurism, including trespassing, spying, or eavesdropping for the purpose of sexual gratification. - 3.
+Soliciting sex acts from a minor by oral, written, or electronic means. - 4.
+Possessing, producing or the disseminating child pornography; - 5.
+Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - 6.
+Disseminating or posting images of private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts, or buttocks) without consent; - 7.
+Allowing third parties to observe private sexual activity from a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images); - 8.
+Subjecting another person to human trafficking; or - 9.
+Exposing another person to a sexually transmitted infection or virus without the other's knowledge. - (e) Stalking: Stalking occurs when there is a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for the person's safety or the safety of others, or to experience substantial emotional distress.
 A "course of conduct" is two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property.
 Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, phones, texts, or other similar devices or forms of contact.

-Stalking may include, but is not limited to: non-consensual communications (face to face, telephone, e-mail); threatening or obscene gestures; surveillance/following/pursuit; showing up outside the targeted individual's classroom or workplace; sending gifts and/or notes (romantic, bizarre, sinister, or perverted); and/or making threats. - (i) Sexual Exploitation: Sexual Exploitation is purposely or knowingly doing or attempting to do any of the following: - 1.
-Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - 2.
-Disseminating or posting images of private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - 3.
-Allowing third parties to observe private sexual activity from a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images); - 4.
-Subjecting another person to human trafficking. - (j) Any attempted acts of Sex-Based Misconduct are also violations of this policy.
+(f) Any attempted acts of Sex-Based Misconduct are also violations of this policy.